Mark Martin: 2010

 Martin's bad luck struck again in the following three races as he struggled to get a handle on his race cars.
-A 25th-place finish at the 2010 Crown Royal Presents the Heath Calhoun 400, sixteenth place finish at the 2010 Showtime Southern 500, and fifteenth place finish at the 2010 Autism Speaks 400 caused Martin to fall to eleventh in the points standings, 293 points behind the leader.
+A 25th-place finish at the 2010 Crown Royal Presents the Heath Calhoun 400, 16th-place finish at the 2010 Showtime Southern 500, and 15th-place finish at the 2010 Autism Speaks 400 caused Martin to fall to 11th in the points standings, 293 points behind the leader.

 In the 2010 NASCAR Sprint All-Star Race, qualifying was rained out.
 The field was set in the order the drivers drew.
-Martin started fifteenth and finished the first fifty-lap segment in fifteenth.
+Martin started 15th and finished the first fifty-lap segment in 15th.
 He used a two-tire pit stop to gain a position and finished the second twenty-lap segment in third.
-He held his position in the third twenty-lap segment and finished third.
+He held his position in the third twenty-lap segment and finished 3rd.
 Martin lost a spot during the mandatory four-tire pit stop before the start of the final ten-lap shootout for the $1 million.
-However, as the field took the green, Martin was hit by another car and crashed, finishing seventeenth.
+However, as the field took the green, Martin was hit by another car and crashed, finishing 17th.

 A week later, Martin returned to Charlotte Motor Speedway for the 2010 Coca-Cola 600.
-Martin qualified eleventh and struggled with handling issues for much of the race.
+Martin qualified 11th and struggled with handling issues for much of the race.
 However, during a caution with twenty laps to go, most of the field pitted, and Martin chose to stay out.
 He restarted second and finished the race in fourth.

 Martin had a season best finish of second at the 2010 TUMS Fast Relief 500.
 Martin crashed with 275 laps to go, but managed to work his way up fifteen spots with bent fenders and no rear end.

 2011

-In 2011, he began the season with an accident in the 2011 Budweiser Shootout.
+In 2011, Martin began the season with an accident in the 2011 Budweiser Shootout.
 During the 2011 Daytona 500, he was involved in a multiple-car accident.
-In the 2011 Subway Fresh Fit 500, he managed to finish in the thirteenth position.
+In the 2011 Subway Fresh Fit 500, he managed to finish 13th.
 One week later, Martin participated in the Nationwide Series Sam's Town 300 at Las Vegas Motor Speedway, where he was able to win his 49th race in the series.
 He finished the Sprint Cup season 22nd in points.
 Martin parted ways with Hendrick Motorsports at the end of the 2011 season, with Kasey Kahne taking over the No. 5 Chevrolet.